TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 19/Revelation 19.10.md

 ---

-And I fell down before his feet to worship him.
-And he saith unto me, See thou do it not: I am a fellow-servant with thee and with thy brethren that hold the testimony of Jesus: worship God; for the testimony of Jesus is the spirit of prophecy.
+I fell down before his feet to worship him.
+He said to me, "Look!
+Don't do it!
+I am a fellow bondservant with you and with your brothers who hold the testimony of Jesus.
+Worship God, for the testimony of Jesus is the Spirit of Prophecy."